-Subject to New Hampshire legal requirements, we seek to understand our student and not to punish them as the first response to issues relating to absenteeism.
-However, continued membership of the Spark Academy school community does depend upon our students' attendance and participation in our program.
+Subject to New Hampshire legal requirements, we seek to understand our students and not punish them as the first response to issues relating to absenteeism; however, continued membership in the Spark Academy school community does depend upon our students' attendance and participation in our program.
 We ask parents to support the school in this primary responsibility to our students.

-Spark Academy regulations in relationship to attendance and absenteeism are based on the following New Hampshire statutes and administrative rules as well as additional rules as needed.
+Spark Academy regulations in relation to attendance and absenteeism are based on the following New Hampshire statutes and administrative rules, as well as additional rules as needed.